iCliniq Logo

 There are two main groups of reflux patients for whom antireflux surgery is done.
 Patients with well-established chronic reflux disease who want antireflux surgery as an alternative to lifelong medication are in the first group.
 Most people who will have the surgery are in this category of patients.
 Patients with well-established chronic reflux disease who are not doing well on proton pump inhibitor (PPI) therapy (patients who have partial or complete failures on medical therapy) or other antireflux therapies are the second group of patients who undergo antireflux surgery.
 Although this group of patients is small, it is larger than anticipated.
 Patients who aspirate at night or suffer from volume reflux with significant regurgitation fall into this category.

 Fundoplication is the most common surgical treatment for reflux prevention.
-This procedure attaches a portion of the stomach to the esophagus's bottom.
+This procedure attaches a portion of the stomach to the bottom of the esophagus.
 This prevents acid from backing up into the esophagus by strengthening the valve that connects the stomach to the esophagus.

 The pain experienced following laparoscopic reflux surgery is typically mild; however, the patient may require prescription pain medication for a brief period.
 After surgery, the patients can resume light home activities immediately.
 This may entail taking the stairs or walking.
 However, heavy lifting and strenuous activities, such as pushing, pulling, or straining, should be avoided.